telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     Active-Active Orion configuration "none" is recommended.
 -   **-mutexTimeStat**.
 Include semaphore waiting time in the "/statistics" information.
 It may have performance impact.
--   **-subCacheIval. interval in seconds between calls to Subscription Cache refresh.
+-   **-subCacheIval**.
+Interval in seconds between calls to Subscription Cache refresh.